softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

        |_step3_generateSimilarityMatrix
        |_step4_generateClusters
        |_step5_categorizeClusters
-       |_step5_output
 ```

-1. Place your input file into the `step1_featureAnalysis` folder.
+1. Empty the workflow folders from any previous runs.
-2. Within 'ISSTA_16_AE_6_config.json', adjust the **input_filename** field to reflect your input.
+2. Within 'analysis_config.json', adjust the **input_filename** field to reflect which input you would like to use for step 1.
+The default is: 'minimalWorkingExample.txt'.
 3. Perform step 1, following the instructions found in 'Readme_step1.md'.
-4. The output from running step 1 will be saved in `step2_generateTestStrings`.
+4. The output from running step 1 will be saved in `step1_featureAnalysis`.
-5. Now perform step 2, and so on.
+5. Now follow 'Readme_step2.md' to perform step 2, which will look for its input in `step1_featureAnalysis`, and save its output into `step2_generateTestStrings`, and so on.

+####Notes

-The output from one step is saved as the input for the next step (or later steps).
+- The output from one step is used as the input for the next step (or later steps).

-Steps may be repeated to tune or troubleshoot.
+- Steps may be repeated to tune or troubleshoot.
 Intermediate data may be inspected to validate desired behavior of a step.

-For the three provided inputs, you can check your results or skip a step using content from the `completed_workflows` folder.
+- For the three provided inputs, you can check your results or skip a step using content from the `completed_workflows` folder.

-A variety of configuration details are tunable using fields in 'ISSTA_16_AE_6_config.json'.
+- A variety of analysis tuning and output settings are tunable using fields in 'analysis_config.json'.

 ######Step 2 requires virtualbox. (brew install Caskroom/cask/virtualbox)
 ######Step 3 may hang and must be run incrementally for large inputs.
 ######Step 4 requires mcl. (brew install homebrew/science/mcl)
-######Step 5 is interactive - make your own categories using 'ISSTA_16_AE_6_config.json'
+######Step 5 is interactive - make your own categories using 'analysis_config.json'

 _____